cnichte/basic-electron-typescript-react-starter/README.md

 * Introducing DocTypes, such as `book`,`user`, `ipc`, or whatever you need.
 * loading `json` Example-Data to couchdb to initialize a database.
   * see `assets/docs-json/`, `src/app/backend/Database_Pouchdb.ts` and `src/app/backend/DocumentCreator.ts`.
+* Catalog-Module for local and remote pouchdb stores.
+  * local stores can be backuped to zip archives.
+  * switch between stores on the fly.

 ## React Pitfalls